Etihad Stadium in Manchester, home of Manchester City FC

 Search hotels in Manchester City Centre

-King Street Townhouse (city centre)
+King Street Townhouse (centre, 5 km)

-Motel One Manchester-Piccadilly (city centre)
+Motel One Manchester-Piccadilly (centre, 5 km)

 Our Recommendation